Pupil-Sparing Third Cranial Nerve Palsy

 Which specialists treat it?
 Depending on the context, the general practitioner may step in as the first point of contact, pediatrics in children, endocrinology when metabolic causes are being evaluated, and emergency services for acute presentations.
 Faced with these eye symptoms, it is advisable for a professional to perform the corresponding evaluation.

-Specialties that treat pupil-sparing third cranial nerve palsy
+Data on 37 doctors who treat pupil-sparing third cranial nerve palsy

 Treatment by city